 An eye bleed can appear in the form of blotches or complete redness of the eye.
 A person may also experience blood stained tears.
-Eye bleeds can be harmless, but sometimes, they may indicate an underlying issue.
+Eye bleeds can be harmless, but they may also indicate an underlying issue.

 Eye bleeds can cause red blotches within the eye or complete redness across the white of the eye.
 In some cases, such as hemolacria, blood may appear in the form of tears.